Battle of Popasna: Aftermath

 In August, a video and photos of the head and hands of a Ukrainian prisoner of war stuck on poles appeared.
 The video showed the mutilated body of the captured soldier and then his head stuck on a wooden pole with his hands on metal spikes on either side of it, in front of the garden of a house.
 The footage was seemingly taken in late July and geolocation showed it was close to the center of Popasna; a sign on a wall of one of the photos showed "21 Nahirna Street".
-The video and photos were published by Haidai in his Telegram channel along with the comments "They really are orcs.
-Twenty-first century, occupied Popasna, human skull on the fence" and "There is nothing human about the Russians.
-We are at war with non-humans."
+The video and photos were published by Haidai on his Telegram channel.
 Reactions to the video in social media were harsh.
 Mikhail Khodorkovsky, an exiled Russian businessman, described the image as an example of the "Russian world", a propaganda term used by the Russian authorities to refer to a cultural and political union of Russian-speakers.
 Olexander Scherba, former ambassador of Ukraine to Austria, described the event as a war crime.

+According to the Ukrainian authorities of Luhansk region, as of early 2025 only 250 inhabitants remained in Popasna, with the city's population decreasing almost 80 times compared to the pre-2022 period.
+The city's water supply and heating systems were destroyed during the battle, and their restoration has been reported to be deemed unnecessary by occupying authorities.